Dominos

 Game rules

 At the beginning of the game, the dealer deals between 5 and 7 pieces to each player, depending on their number and on the set used.
-Remaining pieces forms the draw pile, which we more usually call bonneyard when talking about dominos, because they are normally inside a black and thick bag that prevent from cheating.
-When playing with 4 players and a double-six set, everybody gets 7 pieces and there is no bonneyard.
+Remaining pieces form the draw pile, which we more commonly call boneyard when talking about dominos, because they are normally inside a black and thick bag that prevents cheating.
+When playing with 4 players and a double-six set, everybody gets 7 pieces and there is no boneyard.

 Sometimes, it's possible that a particular piece can be placed at both ends of the chain.
-IN this case, you can remove the ambiguity by pressing D for right or G for left to precise where you want to play .
+In this case, you can remove the ambiguity by pressing D for right or G for left to indicate where you want to play .

 The round finishes when someone has no more dominos in his hand, or when the game is blocked so that nobody can play anymore.
-One assume the game to be blocked when a complete turn around the table has been done with nobody being able to play and when the bonneyard is empty.
+One considers the game to be blocked when a complete turn around the table passed with nobody being able to play and when the boneyard is empty.

 Scoring

-The player who ends the round don't get any point.
+The player who ends the round doesn't get any point.
 Other players count the dominos they still have in their hand.
 Each piece is worth the sum of the two numbers shown on it, except for the double 0 valued 10 points in case it's the only one you have.
-IF the game ends blocked, all players count their remaining dominos.
+If the game ends blocked, all players count their remaining dominos.

 The objective of the game is therefore to get as few points as possible.
-ON the playroom, one define a score limit and all players reaching it are out of the game.
+On the playroom, one defines a score limit and all players reaching it are out of the game.
 The winner is the last player staying in-game.
 This limit is proposed to 100 points by default.

 It's possible to play dominos in teams.
-IN this case, players are disposed so that the turn of each team is correctly alterned.
+In this case, players are positioned so that the turn of each team is correctly alternated.
 The playroom allows to play dominos individually or in teams up to 10 players, forming 2, 3, 4 or 5 teams of 2, 3, 4 or 5 players each.

-The player who win a round make his team not collecting any point, while players in opposing teams sum up their dominos.
-Dominos that remin in the hands of the winning team are counted as penalty added to all other teams' scores.
+The player who wins a round makes his team not collect any points, while players in opposing teams sum up their dominos.
+Dominos that remain in the hands of the winning team are counted as penalty added to all other teams' scores.
 This is not standard, but it allows a little more strategy.
-As well as in individual games, all the teams get points when the round ends blocked.
+Just like in individual games, all the teams get points when the round ends blocked.

 Keyboard shortcuts summary